Scholarly profiles include both researcher profiles and researcher identifiers.

 Services like Google Scholar provide a simple way for authors to keep track of citations to their articles, promote their research, display measures and metrics and find collaborators.

-Google Scholar Citations is easy to set up and maintain - even if you have written many articles, and your name is shared by other scholars.
-You can add groups of related articles or one article at a time.
+Google Scholar Citations is easy to set up and maintain.
+You can add groups of articles or one article at a time.
 You can easily delete articles that are not written by you.
-Your citation metrics are updated automatically as Google Scholar finds new citations to your work on the web.
-You can choose to have your list of articles updated automatically or manually update your articles .
+Your citation metrics are updated automatically.
 Help is available.

 ORCID (Open Researcher and Contributor ID) is a persistent digital identifier that distinguishes you from every other author or researcher based on a profile you create.
 Your profile includes a complete list of your works.
 Your works can include 37 different types of research output (journal articles, presentations, datasets, conference papers etc).

-Research Gate claims 15 million plus members.
+Research Gate claims a community of 20 million researchers.
 Research Gate's mission is to connect the world of science and make research open to all.
-Research Gate allows authors to: share publications, connect and collaborate with colleagues, get statistics and find out who's been reading and citing their work.
+Research Gate allows authors to: share publications, connect and collaborate with colleagues, get statistics and find out who is reading and citing their work.

 Academia.edu is a platform for academics to share research papers.
 Authors can also use Academia.edu to monitor analytics and the impact of their research, and to track the research of academics they follow.
-Academia.edu claims over 159 million registered users and 22 million uploaded papers.
-Academia.edu is searchable by titles, author names, research interests and Institutions.
+Academia.edu claims 180 million registered users and 28 million papers freely available.

 General Science, Engineering, & Mathematics Librarian